wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 There are two separate versions of Python: 2 and 3.
 <a href="#CommandVersions"> some Python functions in one version do not work with commands in another version</a>.

 This has given rise to several versions of Python frameworks being maintained in parallel.
-For example, the web application development framework for Python exists as both Django 1.3 and Django 1.0.
+For example, both Django 1.3 and Django 1.0 the web application development framework for Python need to be maintained at the same time.

-Adding to the confusion is that <a href="#Packaging">various methods of installing Python</a> are incompatible with each other.
+PROTIP: <a href="#Packaging">Various methods of installing Python</a> are incompatible with each other.
 This has given rise to the need for <strong>package managers</strong> such as pip (Python Installation Packager) that enable one to switch among different versions of Python installed.

-MacOS does not come installed with a package manager for Python until pip.

-<a href="#PIPz">pip</a> (Python Installation Packager) is built on top of <strong>setuptools</strong> which is what downloads and installs Python packages from the <strong>PyPI (Python Package Index)</strong> library online at <a target="_blank" href="https://pypi.org/">https://pypi.org</a>.

-Setuptools itself is installed using <a href="#easy_install">easy_install</a>.

 This complexity necessitates the packaging of whole <a href="virtualenv">virtual environments</a> to <strong>isolate</strong>
 within a folder (directory) everything (all dependencies) that each Python **project** (application) needs to run.
 This means duplicated files for each Python application, which consume more disk space.

-An additional complication is that there are several alternative virtual environment packagers such as
-<a href="#easy_install">easy_install</a>, virtualenv, and pipenv.
+An additional complication is that there are several alternative virtual environment packagers such as <a href="#easy_install">easy_install</a>, virtualenv, and pipenv.

+* MacOS does not come installed with a package manager for Python until pip.
-* <a href="#PIPz">pip</a> (Python Installation Packager) is a package manager.
+* <a href="#PIPz">pip</a> (Python Installation Packager) is a package manager built on top of <strong>setuptools</strong> which is what downloads and installs Python packages from the <strong>PyPI (Python Package Index)</strong> library online at <a target="_blank" href="https://pypi.org/">https://pypi.org</a>.

+* Setuptools itself is installed using <a href="#easy_install">easy_install</a>.
+* <a href="#easy_install">easy_install</a> is an environment manager.

 * Virtualenv (venv) is an environment manager for Python.
 * <a href="#Conda">Conda</a> does both, and is language agnostic (not just for Python).

-* <a href="#easy_install">easy_install</a> is an environment manager.

 * <a href="#MiniConda">Miniconda</a> is a lightweight distribution of Conda, and uses conda commands.
 * Anaconda is installed on top of miniconda to provide a curated collection of <a target="_blank" href="https://docs.continuum.io/anaconda/pkgs.html">over 720 "common" packages</a> for scientific Python users.
 It is no longer recommended due to the security vulnerabilities in that many packages.
 So it's best to install the base Miniconda and add only the packages you actually use.